 Students should contact Records & Registration Office, Top floor of Student Center, 8:00 a.m.-6:00 p.m.
 Monday through Thursday 8:00 a.m.-5:00 p.m.
 Friday to fill out appropriate paperwork or call (815) 921-4250 for further information.
 Students MUST come to the Records & Registration office to withdraw from their course/s.
 Students may not use Telephone or Online Services to withdraw from their course/s.

-Your RVC billing statement is available at Online Services or by calling Telephone Registration (815) 921-6799 and choose the billing option 6.
+Your RVC billing statement is available at Online Services.

 Payment deadlines vary based upon registration date.
 Refer to the credit course schedule for specific dates you must pay in full, unless you have enrolled in a monthly tuition payment plan called Nelnet (formerly FACTS).

 Payment methods include cash, check, or credit card.
-Students have three payment options:
+Students have two payment options: